Subvisual-Academy/space/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## `npm run lint`
+## `npm run lint-format`

-Runs prettier and verifies if the code is well formatted.
+Runs prettier and verifies if the code is well formatted, formats the code

 ## `npm run build`